mnezbrytska/sewing-studio/README.md

  for load data -> python manage.py loaddata data.json

+Try to use this user for testing:
+username: Test1
+password: usertest

 This project is a **Django-based application** designed to manage the operations of a sewing studio.
 The system helps to manage customers, tailors, orders, and the services provided.
 It allows for tracking orders, assigning tailors, and calculating service costs.